What do panellists and observers do?

 What does being a panellist involve?

 You will need to do complete online panellist training before being able to be assigned to a panel.
-Currently, the Athena SWAN Ireland training is an online webinar that will take 35 minutes to complete.
+Currently, the Athena Swan Ireland training is an online video.
 You will also need to read the panellist guidance so you should allow an hour in total to read the guidance and watch the webinar.
 You will receive this information via a panel pack of resources.
-These resources can also be found in the Athena SWAN Ireland information pack.

-If you are assigned to a panel, you will be required to read in detail up to five (usually four), Athena SWAN Ireland submissions in advance of an assessment panel day.
+If you are assigned to a panel, you will be required to read in detail up to two, Athena Swan Ireland submissions and submit feedback in advance of an assessment panel day.
 As a guideline, each submission may take three to four hours to read and assess in advance of the panel.

-You will be required to join an online assessment panel, which are currently scheduled to last 3 hours and take place via Zoom.
+You will be required to join an online assessment panel, which are currently scheduled to last 2 hours and take place via Microsoft Teams.

 During the meeting, the panel considers each application in turn, led by a chair drawn from the panel.
 There is also a moderator from Advance HE, who does not have a vote.